Family displaced after Shelby County house fire

 The family will stay with other loved ones while they rebuild.
 A neighbor has already started a fundraiser on social media.

-“It was real sad, I mean, I know it is hard to start all over, and raise a family.
-I just jumped in and try to helpd do all I can for them.
+“It was real sad, I mean, I know it is hard to start all over and raise a family.
+I just jumped in and try to help do all I can for them.
 That’s what neighbors are supposed to do is pull together,” said Kerry Willbanks.

 While the Higgins know there is a long road ahead, they feel blessed to be alive and thankful for the prayers and support from the community.